ACCESS-Community-Hub/access-cm3-paper-1/README.md

 10. _Add your authorship details_ to the [citation file](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/CITATION.cff).
 You will need to have write access to the repo - if you don't, please [request it](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/new?template=add-user-request-to--access-cm3-1-repository-.md).

+11. If `polisthed-python` (i.e. follows the template), add your notebook to the `array` variable in `access-cm3-paper-1/notebooks/polished-python/mkfigs.sh` and test that it runs, further details below.

 ### Guidelines for Creating Figures
  - Create an issue for the Figure you are looking to create (i.e., one issue per figure).
  - Add it as a sub-issue to [the mega-issue](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/1).
  - When posting in the issue, **please include path to notebook and the commit hash that created the Figure**.
 The commit hash also gives run information, which you can also include in the issue.
+If possible:
- - If possible, also include a CM2 comparison.
+ - include a CM2 comparison;
- - Average over the last 10 years is also desirable.
+ - Average over the last 10 years;
  - Once you've created your Figure and uploaded your notebook, please tick off your assigned task in the [mega-issue list](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/1).
  - If it's not currently possible to complete the metric due to missing diagnostics, please note that in the [Missing diagnostics to do analysis](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/2) issue so we can provide that output in future runs.